Big Hawk Chief

-Kutawikucu Resaru, better known as Hawk Chief (1853–1895), was a Pawnee Scout for the United States Army.
-He is best known for running the first sub-four minute mile during his time in service.
-His run is not largely chronicled, because many believe the credit for the historic first sub-four mile belongs to another man.
+Kutawikucu Resaru, better known as Hawk Chief (c.
+1853–1893), was a Pawnee Scout for the United States Army.
+He is best known to be possibly the first to run a sub-four minute mile during his time in service, in 1876 or 1877.
+His run is not largely chronicled and many believe the credit for the historic first sub-four mile belongs to Roger Bannister of England or an earlier claimant.
 Hawk Chief was a citizen of the Pawnee Nation, and served in the Plains Indian Wars as a Pawnee Scout.
 His legacy as "the fastest man alive" is one shrouded in controversy despite first hand accounts of his run.